apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Trump makes blue-state detour with Coachella rally**
+**More abortion ballot measures are set to pass.
+Then state courts will have their say.**

-You can read more about it [here](https://www.cnn.com/2024/10/12/politics/trump-coachella-rally/index.html).
+You can read more about it [here](https://www.politico.com/news/2024/10/12/arizona-ballot-abortion-00183538).

 ## Requirements
 - Python 3.8